How do you write a persuasive service page in a crowded, done-to-death niche?

 - Call the lead to (meaningful) action

-If you’ve spent even ten minutes reading digital marketing agency websites, you know how painfully similar (read: boring and awful) so many of them are.
+If you’ve spent even ten minutes reading digital marketing agency websites (or… any services page), you know how painfully similar (read: boring and awful) so many of them are.

 - The same claims: “We get results,” “We only take on clients we can help,” “We get to know your business…”